0xSH4RKS/DumbCloner/README.md

 # DumbCloner
-Clones repo's to push them onto your own org for dev
+Clones repo's to push them onto your own org/personal account for dev